Combined-cycle power plant

 Globeleq and Azito Energie Holding

-Azito power plant expansion
+The existing Azito power plant make-up

 Gas for the power plant is sourced from the Devon fields (Lion/Panthère), the Foxtrot field and the CNR fields (Espoir/Baobab), with Foxtrot field being the primary gas supplier.